buildingSMART/IDS/Documentation/property-facet.md

 Instead of checking the documentation, your IDS authoring software may help you to shortlist valid **Property Sets**.

-In IDS facets, **Properties** must always have a data type that constrains the expected format in which the property will be stored (e.g. text value, a boolean, or a number).
+In IDS facets, **Properties** may have a data type that constrains the expected format in which the property will be stored (e.g. text value, a boolean, or a number).
 If it is a number, the value may be unit-less, such as a count of a value, or have a unit, such as a length, area, or more complex unit like a flow rate, pressure, or voltage range.
 You can view a full list of units in the following links: